giovanni-iannaccone/eikon/README.md

 Raccoon is a lightweight and efficient C++ library for working with PPM (Portable Pixmap) image files.
 It allows you to easily load, modify, and create PPM images while providing a set of tools for inserting geometric shapes into your images.
 Additionally, the library comes with a handy command-line utility to make image manipulation even more accessible!

 ## ✨ Features
-- Read PPM images: Load PPM files effortlessly into your application
+- **Read PPM images**: Load PPM files effortlessly into your application
-- Modify Images: Perform image editing operations with ease
+- **Modify Images**: Perform image editing operations with ease
-- Insert Geometric Shapes: Add lines, rectangles, circles, and more directly into your images
+- **Insert Geometric Shapes**: Add lines, rectangles, circles, and more directly into your images
-- Command-Line Utility: Use the library directly from the command line for quick tasks
+- **Command-Line Utility**: Use the library directly from the command line for quick tasks

-> [!WARNING]
-> The library is in development, everything can change at any moment

 ## 👨‍💻 Installation
 Clone the repository: